raasss/wordpress-ubuntu-xenial-docker/README.md

 Start trailing logs of all services.
 Stop trailing with ```ctlr + c```.

 ### ```./stop.sh``` ###
 Stop all services preserving data on disk.
-This can be used save system resources while working on some other project.
+This can be used to save system resources while working on some other project.

 ### ```./start.sh``` ###
-Start all services.
+Start all services if they were stopped with ```./stop.sh```.

 ### ```./backupdb.sh``` ###
 Backup your database locally to ```db-backup``` directory.
 After that you should decide if you will git version it or git ignore it.